ethersync/ethersync/book/src/pair-programming.md

 Make sure you're both inside the project directory on the command line.

+Also this guide assumes you're in the same local network.
+For other connections consider reading the section on [connection making](connection-making.md).

 ### 2. Create the `.ethersync` directory

 This is our convention to mark a project as shareable: It needs to have a directory called `.ethersync` in it.
 So both peers should make sure that it exists: